 Bernard-Romain Julien (1802–1871)

-If you are interested in purchasing this remarkably fine study of a priest, please contact me (email@example.com) and I will send you a PayPal invoice to make the payment easy.
+If you are interested in purchasing this exquisite academic study of hands exhibiting the highest order of skill, please contact me (email@example.com) and I will send you a PayPal invoice to make the payment easy.

 Post a Comment

 Please let me know your thoughts, advice about inaccuracies (including typos) and additional information that you would like to add to any post.